List of international presidential trips made by Vladimir Putin

 This is a list of presidential trips made by Vladimir Putin.
-During his presidency, which began with his inauguration on May 7, 2000, he has traveled to 50 countries as of March 2008, in addition to many more trips made domestically.
+During his presidency, which began with his inauguration on 7 May 2000 (acting 31 December 1999), he has travelled to 72 countries as of November 2024, in addition to many more domestic trips.
+This list does not include Putin's trips during his term as prime minister of Russia from 8 May 2008 to 7 May 2012.